There are disadvantages and advantages of both month to month and annual leases and landlords need to make sure their lease suits their needs.

-One of the key benefits of having a year long lease is the security of income for your rental property.
+One of the key benefits of having a year-long lease is the security of income for your rental property.
 An annual lease means you have someone contractually obligated to pay the rent for the entire length of the lease.
-In theory, this means avoiding turnovers and a rental vanacies, ensuring a positive cash flow for your property.
+In theory, this means avoiding turnovers and rental vacancies, ensuring a positive cash flow for your property.
 This is a powerful stress relief and simplifies business immensely.

 Additionally, for tenants, a year-long lease means protection from being asked to vacate the property by the landlord and means they have a place that they can call home.

 It’s not all golden, however.
 When it comes to month-to-month leases many landlords choose to shy away from them.
 A month to month lease often comes with shorter tenancies which means more vacancies and more effort and expense required for finding and screening tenants.

 On top of this, tenants can give their notice to vacate at any time which could mean unexpected vacancies and less security for the landlord.

 On the flip side, there are downsides to annual leases too.
 A major disadvantage is that should the resident prove to be a poor tenant (perhaps they are constantly late, or they cause damage to the property) then as a landlord you may have to go through the lengthy process of getting an eviction.
 This is the only way to force them to vacate and often courts side with the tenant.

 You can do a lot to avoid this scenario by screening your tenants effectively however, sometimes you are just unlucky.
 An annual lease then entails some risk because of this.

 We have asked landlords from all over the US (and the world) and they largely agree that when possible they prefer the security that an annual lease offers.